Hostages and Missing Families Forum: Activities

 The group raised allegations in June 2025 that the Israeli government was abandoning the effort to bring the remaining hostages back to Israel from Gaza.
 Israeli officials had begun a campaign against Iran while the group argued that negotiators could instead be dispatched to Doha to reach a deal releasing the hostages.
 During a closed Knesset Foreign Affairs and Defense Committee meeting, Foreign Minister Gideon Sa'ar rejected claims that the government had 'abandoned and neglected' the hostages.

 In early September 2025, the Forum issued a statement demanding that Benjamin Netanyahu immediately act and send negotiators to discuss a ceasefire and hostage deal after Hamas expressed willingness to negotiate a deal.
-The statement also called out the delay in response by the Israeli government in reacting to Hamas's response to the Gaza War peace plan announced by Netanyahu and US President Trump.
+The statement also called out the delay in response by the Israeli government in reacting to Hamas's response to the Gaza peace plan announced by Netanyahu and US President Trump.
 The group also issued a statement condemning the recognition of the Palestinian state in September 2025, prior to the release of the remaining hostages in Gaza.
 In late September 2025 after Hamas released an collage of all remaining hostages from the 7 October attacks and named them Ron Arad after a missing Israeli air force member, the Forum held large scale rallies.
 The first rally was held in Hostages Square in Tel Aviv with the second at the Paris Square in Jerusalem near Netanyahu's home.

 Omer Shem Tov speaking at Hostages Square in Tel Aviv, 9 October 2025, following the announcement of the impending release of Israeli hostages.

-On 13 October 2025, the first day on hostage release and body return under the Gaza Peace Plan, the Forum condemned the release of only four out of the twenty-eight reportedly deceased hostages, calling it a blatant breach of the ceasefire agreement.
+On 13 October 2025, the first day on hostage release and body return under the peace plan, the Forum condemned the release of only four out of the twenty-eight reportedly deceased hostages, calling it a "blatant" breach of the ceasefire agreement.
 However, several families of deceased hostages had been told by Israeli authorities that their deceased relatives would not be immediately released.
-On that same day, the Forum organized a livestream from Hostages Square of the hundreds who gathered at the square to watch the release of the hostages on a jumbotron.
+On that day, the Forum organised a livestream from Hostages Square of the hundreds who gathered at the square to watch the release of the hostages on a jumbotron.